DOC

 Outdoor seating: A handful of sidewalk tables in fair weather

-Parking: Free and ample on surrounding side streets.
+Parking: Free and easy to find on surrounding side streets

 Corkage: $20 per 750 mL